AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-04-automation-overview/quizz.md

 </details>

-## :small_red_triangle_down: A process can be easily improved by adding a new web app to be able to fill in the necessary information in the appropriate form.
+## 💮 A process can be easily improved by adding a new web app to be able to fill in the necessary information in the appropriate form.

 _Choose the correct answer._